Predicting Entanglement Entropy from Particle Tunneling of Interacting Fermions Using Kolmogorov-Arnold Networks

-We systematically vary the interaction amplitude $U$ while fixing barrier height $h=6J$, maintaining $U<h$.
-This condition guarantees that the observed dynamics are solely due to tunneling, excluding any contributions from over-barrier transmission.
-For each $U$, we perform time evolution over $tJ\in[0,100]$ and collect data $S_A(n_{A})$.
-Combining datasets across multiple $U$ values creates a unified training set where both $U$ and $\langle\hat{n}_{A}\rangle$ serve as independent inputs for learning $S_A(U, n_{A})$.
+{The choice of parameter ranges is dictated by the tunneling physics.
+We restrict $h \in [5J, 10J]$ to ensure that transport occurs via tunneling rather than over-barrier transmission.
+Simultaneously, the on-site interaction must remain below the barrier, $U < h$, to prevent interaction-assisted over-barrier processes; we scan $U \in [0.5J, 10J]$ and exclude all pairs with $U \geq h$.
+We further filter the dataset by requiring that the maximum value of $n_A(t) > 0.01$ over the full time evolution, removing configurations in which the barrier suppresses tunneling.
+In the $R^2$ heatmaps of Fig.~\ref{fig:kan}, these excluded configurations appear as gray cells.}

-We implement a three-layer KAN with 2 input nodes (corresponding to $U$ and $\langle\hat{n}_{A}\rangle$), 3 hidden nodes, and 1 output node ($S_A$), resulting in a $[2, 3, 1]$ architecture.
-The learnable activation functions on each edge are parameterized using cubic B-splines with a grid size of 10.
-Training is performed for 50 epochs using the L-BFGS optimizer with a learning rate of 0.01.
-All the details regarding KAN model are assembled in Table~\ref{table:KAN}.
+For each $(U, h$) pair, we perform time evolution over $tJ\in[0,1000]$ and collect data $S_A(n_{A})$.
+Combining datasets across multiple $(U, h)$ values creates a unified training set where $U$, $h$, and $n_{A}$ serve as independent inputs for learning $S_A(U, h, n_{A})$. {Robustness is verified through 5-fold cross-validation with results reported in the Supplemental Material.}

-To ensure the robustness of the model, we employ a 5-fold cross-validation on the combined dataset.
-The data is partitioned such that each fold contains representative samples from all interaction strengths $U$.
-Across all five validation folds, the KAN achieved consistent performance with the mean coefficient of determination $R^2=0.99999 \pm 0.00001$ for $L=4$ and $R^2=0.9984 \pm 0.0001$ for $L=8$ (see Table~\ref{table:folds}).
-The cross-validation analysis confirms robust predictive accuracy and validates the existence of a smooth multivariate relationship $S_A(U, n_{A})$.
+We train separate KAN models for $S_A$ and its components, $S_n$ and $S_c$.
+Figure~\ref{fig:kan} summarizes the results for the worst-performing cross-validation fold.
+For both system sizes, the number entropy $S_n$ remains a well-defined function of $n_A$ across the full parameter space.
+KAN achieves $R^2>0.9$ for almost all included $(U, h)$ pairs, consistent with $S_n$ being determined by the particle-number distribution alone.

-Figure~\ref{fig:kan} demonstrates KAN's predictive capability for the fold with the lowest $R^2$ value.
-Specifically, Fig.~\ref{fig:kan}(a) and Fig.~\ref{fig:kan}(c) display $R^2$ as a function of the on-site interaction $U$ for lattice sizes $L = 4$ and $L = 8$, respectively.
-The results show that KAN achieves high predictive accuracy with $R^2 > 0.99$ across all parameter regimes.
-For the lowest values of $R^2$, Fig.~\ref{fig:kan}(b) and Fig.~\ref{fig:kan}(d) display the worst-case prediction accuracy, confirming that KAN successfully captures the multivariate dependence on both $U$ and $\langle\hat{n}_{A}\rangle$.
+The configurational entropy behaves differently as the system grows.
+For $L = 4$, $N = 2$, $S_c$ stays small and retains a clean functional dependence on $n_A$, yielding $R^2 > 0.9$ across all parameter pairs.
+For the larger system ($L = 8$, $N = 6$), $S_c$ grows in magnitude and exhibits a more scattered dependence on $n_A$: as the number of post-barrier sites increases, tunneled particles have more configurations in which to distribute, and the within-sector correlations encoded by $S_c$ become sensitive to details beyond the mean density.
+This is reflected in the $S_c$ heatmap, where $R^2$ degrades notably at low $h/U$ ratios.
+However, despite this increased scatter, the values of $S_c$ remain bounded, and KAN still captures the overall magnitude and trend of $S_c(n_A)$.
+Consequently, the total entanglement entropy $S_{A}$ is predicted with high accuracy throughout the barrier-dominated regime.